 AIG quarterly profit tumbles on catastrophe losses, private-equity losses

-Insurer American International Group Inc on Monday posted a 56per cent fall in quarterly adjusted earnings, spurred partly by higher catastrophe losses and lower private-equity returns.

-REUTERS: Insurer American International Group Inc on Monday posted a 56per cent fall in quarterly adjusted earnings, spurred partly by higher catastrophe losses and lower private-equity returns.
+REUTERS: Insurer American International Group Inc on Monday (Aug 3) posted a 56 per cent fall in quarterly adjusted earnings, spurred partly by higher catastrophe losses and lower private-equity returns.

 Excluding items, AIG earned a profit of 66 cents per share compared with US$1.43 per share a year earlier, exceeding Factset expectations of 50 cents per share, the company said.